Photo Credit: From The Hip Photo

 Before you go any further in creating your budget we recommend that you write down your biggest priorities.
 Let’s just say that your fiancé is a foodie and wants a farm-to-table menu and you are most worried about having incredible photos.
 AWESOME.
 That is the perfect starting point for booking your next few vendors.
 This list below will help you sort through the other vendors that will make your day amazing and uniquely yours.

-3. Caterer ($35-100 per person) This is one number that will fluctuate greatly with your guest count.
+3. Caterer ($35-100+ per person) This is one number that will fluctuate greatly with your guest count and is based just on food cost and does not include staffing and fees.
 One of the reasons being is that great caterers aren’t just providing the food, they will help get your table settings, linen rentals, non-alcoholic drinks, servers, set up and tear down.
 So, if you think about it logically, the more people you have, the more food, rentals, and service people you will need through them.

 Photo Credit: From The Hip Photo